Colombia’s Medellín Lottery Under Audit Amid Jackpot Rigging Allegations

 How is the government responding to these allegations?

-Through the leadership of President Gustavo Petro, the government has advocated for comprehensive disciplinary and criminal investigations to address the scandal.
+Under the guidance of President Gustavo Petro, the administration has pushed for thorough disciplinary and criminal probes to tackle the controversy.

 Why is public trust important in lottery operations?